 Rents of dwellings

-2011, 3rd quarter

-Rents rose by 3.3 per cent in the year

-During the third quarter of 2011, the year-on-year increase in rents was 3.3 per cent.
-Both the rents of non-subsidised rental dwellings and the rents of government subsidised dwellings went up by an average of 3.3 per cent in the whole country.
-In the Greater Helsinki Area the rents of non-subsidised rental dwellings went up by 4.9 per cent and in the rest of Finland by 2.4 per cent.
-Compared to the previous quarter, the rents of non-subsidised dwellings increased by an average of 0.8 per cent and the rents of government subsidised dwellings by 0.6 per cent.
+2012, 2nd quarter, 2nd, corrected edition Rents rose by 3.8 per cent in the year The erroneous data for the statistics on rents of dwellings released on 3 August 2012 concerning the second quarter of 2012 were corrected on 24 August 2012.
+As a result of the correction, all levels of rents of dwellings, index point figures and change percentages concerning the second quarter have changed.
+The original release is available from Statistics Finland's information service: info@stat.fi.
+News about the corrections.
+During the second quarter of 2012, the year-on-year increase in rents was 3.8 per cent.
+The rents of non-subsidised rental dwellings went up by an average of 3.9 per cent in the whole country.
+In the Greater Helsinki Area the rents of non-subsidised rental dwellings went up by 2.1 per cent and in the rest of Finland by 4.9 per cent.
+The rents of government subsidised dwellings rose by 3.6 per cent in the whole country.
+Compared with the previous quarter, the rents of both non-subsidised dwellings and government-subsidised dwellings rose by 0.9 per cent.
 The development of rents and consumer prices, 2005=100